-Figure 4.3.
-Global Unweighted Average Revenue Forgone and Number of Reports alone.
+Figure 4.3 Global Unweighted Average Revenue Forgone and Number of Reports

+Not always is this due to a lack of interest in transparency.
+Sometimes governments find it exceedingly difficult to obtain such figures - for instance in cases where legal provisions combine TEs with standard (benchmark) tax regulations.13 We have already cautioned against comparing countries on their revenue forgone figures alone.
 Not only do benchmark tax systems differ widely across countries, but also does the extent of TE reporting and the thoroughness of revenue forgone assessments.
 However, we find higher revenue forgone estimates positively associated with regular and comprehensive (provision-level) reporting.
-Reports that cover a higher number of TE provisions also tend
+Reports that cover a higher number of TE provisions also tend to contain higher revenue forgone figures, as would be expected (see Figure 4.4).